emon-hossain7/Docs-of-JS-Libraries-Framework/JavaScript/README.md

   ii.
 An API acts like a link that allows two applications to talk to each other. iii.
 API is the part of the server that receives requests and sends responses
   2. GET Vs POST ?
+  3. what are the HTTP methods supported by RESt?
+  4. Can you use GET request instead of PUT to create a resource?
+  5. what is JSON?
+  6. What are CRUD operations?

+   //module:  33

  ```
 </details>